QiuyiWu/WFCM/README.md

 ## Citation
 If you use this code in your research, please cite:

-Wu, Q., Zhang, A. R., & Zhu, Z. (2025).
+Wu, Q., Zhu, Z., & Zhang, A. R. (2025).
 Statistical Inference for Fuzzy Clustering.
 Manuscript.

 ## Contact